Khaing-su-wai/miit_fdp/README.md

 # Introduction to Logic optimisations

-Inorder to produce a digital circuit design which is optimised interms of area and power, the simulator performs many types of optimisations on the combinational and sequential circuits.
+The simulator performs multiple types of optimization techniques on the combinational and sequential circuits in order to provide a digital circuit design that is optimized in terms of area and power.

 1.Combinational optimisation methods: